organix/mycelia/actor_abi.md

 r10 (sl) will indicate the sponsor of the computation, r11 (fp) will point to the base of the event block, and r12 (ip) will point to the base of the actor block.
+Kernel procedures called from an actor behavior will expect r10 (sl) to remain stable, pointing to the sponsor.
+Note that actors should consider the sponsor opaque.

 ## Event Structure

+An event block begins with the address of the actor to whom the event will be dispatched.
+The rest of the block may contain 0 to 7 additional words of message content.
 ~~~
         +-------+-------+-------+-------+
   0x00  | address of target actor       |